ChrisCharo/DScapstone/report.md

 *Figure 1.
 Linear SVM decision function*

-The features ($$x^i$$) are the individual words from the body of the tweet separated during tokenization.
-For instance, an example Tweet ‘Apple keeps going up!’ would become ‘Apple’ - ‘keeps’ - ‘going’ - ‘up’ - ‘!’ where each word is designated as an individual input variable.
-The weights ($$w_i$$) indicate the contribution of each word to the sentiment prediction: positive values suggest positive sentiment, negative values indicate negative sentiment, and values near zero correspond to neutral sentiment.
-Finally, the bias or intercept ($$b$$) functions as a baseline shifting the hyperplane to optimally separate the classes in the feature space [(Montesinos et al. 2022)](#ref12).
+In this formulation, the features ($$x^i$$) represent the variables used for next-day prediction.
+In our study, these include aggregated sentiment scores from VADER, finVADER, and finBERT, as well as market-based features such as daily percentage change and trading volume.
+Each weight ($$w_i$$) indicates how strongly a feature contributes to separating upward and downward movement classes, while the bias term ($$b$$) shifts the decision boundary to improve classification accuracy [(Montesinos et al. 2022)](#ref12).

 ### 2.5 Evaluation Metrics
 We will evaluate the performance of the SVM model using a variety of methods: accuracy, precision, recall, and F-1 score.
 Accuracy score is the percentage of true positives, true negatives, and true neutrals correctly identified by the model.